baiango/NOSMap/README.md

 # 🚤🔥 Drawbacks - Reason
 - Written in Rust instead of C - My skill issues 😭😭😭 ("I cannot fix `void *` from SIGSEGV in C.")
 - Need a decompiler to read the code 🗿🙄👽
-- 15% slower than the Rust hash map; could be much slower than 50% in edge cases
+- 15% slower than the Rust hash map; could be 100% slower in edge cases
 - Hard to debug even in Rust - The dynamic linear probing mechanism is borderline nondeterministic
-- Very slow in `find()` missing - Wasn't able to determine if a key exist, I'll be rushing to improve it
+- Very slow in `find()` missing - NOSMap wasn't able to determine if a key exist, I'll be rushing to improve it

 # 🧻🤣🤣🤣 References
 I learned new buzzwords to say.
 This is my name-dropping exercise. 😇